metinsenturk/gatsby-starter-grommet-file/content/blog/working-with-linq/index.md

 The first step is to create a new application.
 Open a command prompt and create a new directory for your application.
 Make that the current directory.
 Type the command `dotnet new console` at the command prompt.
 This creates the starter files for a basic "Hello World" application.

-If you've never used C# before, [this tutorial](console-teleprompter.md) explains the structure of a C# program.
+If you've never used C# before, explains the structure of a C# program.
 You can read that and then return here to learn more about LINQ.

 ## Creating the Data Set